ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab08.md

 |utilityTest|utilityTest|50 pts

 <b>Points assigned by TAs manually</b>

 (40 pts) Style:
-Good choice of variable names
+Good choice of variable names, code indented in ways that are consistent, and in line with good C++ practice.
+Where applicable, common code is factored out into functions (added to utility.h and utility.cpp as needed).

-Code indented in ways that are consistent, and in line with good C++ practice Where applicable, common code is factored out into functions (added to utility.h and utility.cpp as needed).
-(This may or may not arise, but if it does, utility.h and utility.cpp is a place where functions needed in multiple files can be put—prototypes in utility.h and function definitions in utility.cpp).
+This last point may or may not arise, but if it does, utility.h and utility.cpp is a place where functions needed in multiple files can be put—prototypes in utility.h and function definitions in utility.cpp.

 (30 pts) Following instructions and submitting on time.